bahaaldine/angular-s3-upload/README.md

     ...
 ```

-Add ngCSVImport module to you application
+Add ngS3Upload module to you application
 ```javascript
 	...
 	angular